My Size

 "My Size" is a song by the English rock musician John Entwistle.
-The song is the first track on his debut solo studio album Smash Your Head Against the Wall (1971) and ends with the main riff from one of Entwistle's popular compositions to the Who, "Boris the Spider".
-"My Size" was released as a promotional single in 1971.
+The song is the opening track on his debut solo studio album Smash Your Head Against the Wall (1971) and ends with the main riff from one of Entwistle's popular compositions for the Who, "Boris the Spider".
+"My Size" was released as a promotional single in May 1971.

 Background and composition

 When Entwistle was asked about the song, he said simply: "'My Size,' was just written in the studio, we wrote the chord progressions and then I went home and composed the tune and the words."
 In another interview Entwistle called "My Size" a sequel to his 1966 song with the Who, "Boris the Spider".
 He said, "I wrote it as a sequel to 'Boris the Spider' for our manager.
 Our manager wanted me to put 'Boris the Spider' on my album.
 So I wrote 'My Size' and I wrote it in a sort of code so it sounds as if it were being sung about a woman.
 Then I stuck the ending on it as a clue.
 It wasn't a very good clue, I suppose."